mohdnaved04/PYTHON/README.md

 # PYTHON
-It will only consist of PYTHON subs
+It will only consist of PYTHON NUMPY